Natural Language Processing, Conversational Human-Machine Interaction, Artificial Intelligence

 |August 2012 onwards|

-- Working as an RSDE II in the Conversation Understanding team within Bing Information Platform and Experiences
+- Working as a Scientist in the Conversation Understanding team within Bing Information Platform

 - Improving spoken language interaction in Windows, Windows Phone and Xbox (Kinect)

 |Research Software Development Engineer|